Updated on June 17th 2020

 Opportunities to Gather in Smaller Groups for Worship & Fellowship

-We will begin immediately gathering in groups of 10 or less for Sunday worship, as well as fellowship and prayer throughout the week.
+We will gather in groups of 25 or less for Sunday worship, as well as fellowship and prayer throughout the week.
 Touch base with your house church leaders regarding plans for your particular house church, or get a group of your friends together to worship along with our live stream each Sunday.

 Practical Opportunities to Grow with Others Online

 We will continue to offer practical, Spirit-led opportunities to grow as a disciple of Jesus through our online grow classes.
 If you have not joined a Grow Class, it is not too late to sign up at grow.ethoschurch.org.
 In addition to our current class offerings, new classes will begin in June as well.